mrchrisster/MiSTer_SAM/README.md

 If you are still having trouble it could simply be that the rom failed to load, it seems to happen every now and then.

-**- Sometimes NeoGeo doesn't load a rom and hangs on the menu.**
-Still investigating why this is happening.
-It sometimes loads a game successfully but then shows corrupted sprites.
-It has something to do with the bios but so far we don't know why.
-The NeoGeo core is special in a lot of ways and we haven't unlocked all it's mysteries yet.

 **- Turbografx16 CD and MegaCD just showing Run/Start button but not starting into the game**
 Make sure you use a bios that auto launches the game.

-**- USB Storage**
-**/media/usb0 currently is not supported**.
-You can set the game path in the ini but it will cause mbc to fail loading the rom if the folder structure is different from `/media/fat/games`

 **- Can I use a CIFS mount for my games?**
 CIFS is supported.